This tutorial will help you set up and interpret a Principal Component Analysis (PCA) in Excel using the XLSTAT software.

 Principal Component Analysis: what type to choose - Pearson or covariance

-The PCA type that will be used during the computations is the Pearson's correlation matrix, which corresponds to the classical correlation coefficient.
+The PCA type that will be used during the computations is the Correlation matrix, which corresponds to the Pearson correlation coefficient.
 Covariance matrices allocate more weight to variables with higher variances.
 Spearman's correlations may be more appropriate when running the PCA on variables with different distributions.
-Polychoric correlations are adapted to ordinal variables.

 Principal Component Analysis in XLSTAT, configuring outputs and charts